kahirul/TUR-to-Use-Case-Diagram/README.md

 #TUR to Use Case Diagram
 Convert Textual User Requirement(TUR) to Use Case Diagram Automatically using Stanford CoreNLP and Visual Paradigm

-by: Khairul Fahmi [kyu dot helf at gmail dot com]
+by: Khairul Fahmi [kyu.helf at gmail.com]

 ##Dependencies
 + stanford-corenlp.jar